creativeprojects/gopenhab/README.md

 # Integration tests

-I do have some integrations tests running against a real openHAB server (currently 4.1.1).
+I do have some integrations tests running against a real openHAB server (currently 4.1.2).
 The server is running an exact copy of my home configuration, with a script sending mock states to the server via MQTT.

-I have inserted a Toxiproxy between openHAB and gopenhab.
+For reliability testing, I also have a Toxiproxy between openHAB and gopenhab.

-I might make the tests public at some point, but for now, they are private.
+I might publish some of these tests at some point.